 An inexperienced architect can end up failing at the primary purpose of SDS: to separate the storage needs from the underlying hardware.
 Instead, they end up making them more tightly coupled, losing the flexibility that is at the core of viable SDS systems.

-Learn more about what it takes to build a modern data storage solution by downloading our latest white paper: A Strategic Approach to Data Storage.
+Learn more about what it takes to build a modern data storage solution by downloading our FREE white paper: A Strategic Approach to Data Storage.

 Keep up with Redapt